modeemi/website/README.md

 If you modify the views, remember to run `python manage.py makemigrations` before committing.

+### Updating versions

+Python version can be upgraded by changing the Python version tag in the following locations:

+- `Dockerfile`
+- `pyproject.toml`
+- `.github/workflows/build.yml`

+You can update all Python package versions by updating `requirements.in` and then running:

+    pip-compile -U

+This compiles a new `requirements.txt` file with versions pinned, locking the development as well as production runtime environments.

+Afterwards commit the changes and a new image will be built.

 ### Updating the running web service

 The web service Docker container is automatically built by a Dockerhub job